An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Cowboy Action Shooting

-• Description: Use firearms common in the American Old West.
+• What is it?
+Use firearms common in the American Old West.

 • Goal / Objective: Engage in shooting scenarios based on historic events.